Section 21 is abolished. Your landlord needs a reason to evict you.

 Section 8 possession grounds — explained.

-Your landlord can only seek possession by serving a Section 8 notice on Form 3, citing one or more of the 18 grounds listed in Schedule 2 of the Housing Act 1988.
+Your landlord can only seek possession by serving a Section 8 notice on the prescribed form, citing one or more of the 18 grounds listed in Schedule 2 of the Housing Act 1988.
 They must then apply to the county court.
 The main grounds you are likely to encounter are:

-Rent arrears of 2 or more months (or 8 weeks for weekly tenancies) at both the notice date and hearing date.
+Rent arrears of 3+ months (or 13+ weeks for weekly tenancies) at both the notice date and hearing date — thresholds tightened by the RRA 2025.
+Notice period: 4 weeks.

 Some rent unpaid.
+Notice: 4 weeks.
 Court must be satisfied possession is reasonable in all the circumstances.

-Landlord or family member needs the property as their home, or landlord intends to sell.
-Cannot be used in first 12 months.
+Landlord or family member needs the property as their home (Ground 1) or landlord intends to sell (Ground 1A).
+Notice: 4 months.
+Cannot be used in the first 12 months of the tenancy.

 For mandatory grounds, the court must grant possession if the ground is made out.
 For discretionary grounds, the court also weighs whether it is reasonable to grant possession given your full circumstances — your vulnerability, family situation, health, and the consequences of homelessness all count.